 The engagement sequence can also start with a welcoming email, where you thank the recipient for the subscription:

-Following that, you start sending emails that promise useful content/events based on the chosen preferences.
-And then?
-You observe.
+Following that, you can send emails that promise useful content or events based on their preferences.
+Then, you observe.
 You learn from their interactions, fine-tuning your approach with every click and open.

 When an engagement email sequence is wielded with skill, it seamlessly transitions your prospects to the next act—the one where your product or service takes center stage.